Zylanx/dockerTools-Blazor-Issue/README.md

 - I can't work out how to make it so that .NET can create/access a .aspnet folder for its Data Protection Key management.

+# Solution
+To the first issue, Blazor doesn't handle symbolic links correctly and just ignores them.
+Solution: Set the working dir to the nix store path's /lib folder for the app.
+This is demonstrated in solved.nix.

+To the second issue, Blazor has weird issues when a /tmp folder doesn't exist.
+Solution: Just create a /tmp directory.
+It works fine then.

 # Steps to Demonstrate/Reproduce
 First clone this repo:
 ```